Inventory Reconciliation for Stock, Orders, and Reports

 A strong operating-layer framework for inventory reconciliation meaning has six components.

-First, define the entry event.
+For Inventory Reconciliation for Stock, Orders, and Reports, first, define the entry event.
 Every useful workflow starts with a signal: a record changes, a customer acts, a system sends a payload, a metric crosses a threshold, or a human submits a request.
 Without a clear entry event, automation starts too early, too late, or not at all.

-Second, define the source of truth.
+For Inventory Reconciliation for Stock, Orders, and Reports, second, define the source of truth.
 Teams need to know which system is authoritative for the decision.
 The CRM may own the account.
 The ERP may own finance state.
 The storefront may own customer-facing availability.
 The warehouse may own physical stock.
 The model may produce a recommendation, but it should not silently override policy.

-Third, define the decision rule.
+For Inventory Reconciliation for Stock, Orders, and Reports, third, define the decision rule.
 A decision rule does not have to be complex.
 It can be a threshold, a matching rule, an owner assignment, a validation check, or a confidence band.
 The important part is that the rule is inspectable.
 If a team cannot explain why the workflow acted, the workflow is not ready to scale.

 Fourth, define exception handling. negative stock, duplicate orders, missing receipts, stale reservations, damaged units, and mismatched SKUs route to reconciliation.
 This is where many automations fail.
 The happy path gets designed.
 The exception path gets left to Slack messages, inbox searches, and memory.
 Meshline treats the exception path as part of the workflow, not as cleanup after the workflow breaks.